Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 AAIC Abstract and Session Submission Guidelines

-AAIC offers unparalleled exposure for your research across the field.
-Submit your abstract or session proposal for the opportunity to feature your work among thousands of abstracts submitted on the latest dementia research.
+AAIC is the largest international forum to advance dementia science and clinical practice.
+It is the destination where the global dementia community gathers to share breakthroughs, accelerate progress and shape the future of the field.
 Highlight your work in front of dementia researchers from around the globe and bring key opinion leaders together to impact the future of the field.
 Opportunities to present in person and online are available.

 Read Full Submission Guidelines